 Reclaiming the Center

-Reclaiming the Center is an adult educational initiative that reveals and explores not only what we share, but what is distinctive or particular about our religious traditions.
+Reclaiming the Center is an adult educational initiative that reveals and explores not only what the Jewish and Christian traditions share, but what is distinctive or particular about each religion.

 Through text study, lecture, and small group discussion, RTC participants learn to understand and celebrate those distinctions.
 Reclaiming the Center reframes the conversation and challenges us to engage with the wisdom of our religious traditions in light of contemporary life.